nychealth/coronavirus-data/totals/Readme.md

 ### antibody-by-modzcta.csv

-This file contains the number of people who received an antibody test, the number of people with positive results, the percentage of people tested who tested positive, and the rate of antibody testing per 100,000 people, stratified by MODZCTA.
-Please see descriptions of MODZCTA (Geography: Zip codes and ZCTAs), and the different categories of COVID-19 tests (Types of Surveillance: Reportable Disease Surveillance) in the technical notes section.
+This file contains person-level information on antibody testing: the number of people who received a test, the number of people with positive results, the percentage of people tested who tested positive, and the rate of antibody testing per 100,000 people, stratified by MODZCTA.
+Please see the notes section for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)), and the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#types-of-covid-19-laboratory-tests)).

 Indicators include: